2024 Solar Incentives Guide for Norfolk, MA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a certain percentage of the money you spend on your solar system.

-More information about the new Inflation Reduction Act can be found here.
-Your local Norfolk solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Norfolk solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives